How it Works

 Tell us about a horse

-A key component of the Society's work is helping owners re-home their Canadian breed horses, before sending them to auction or risking a less-than-ideal sale.
-Contact us if you have a Canadian breed horse to re-home or know of any Canadian breed horses that might be at risk.
+A key priority is helping owners re-home their Canadian Breed Horses, before sending them to auction or risking a less-than-ideal sale.
+Contact us if you have a horse, or horses, to re-home or know any that may be at risk.
+Remember that our focus is only on The Canadian - the National Horse of Canada and the oldest horse breed in North America.
+Unfortunately, we cannot help other breeds.

 Our team takes action